kallisti5/rivian-service-guide/README.md

-# Rivian Tech Information
+# Rivian Service Guide

-Welcome to the Rivian tech info repo!
-Here i'll document the things not in the user manual.
+Welcome to the unofficial Rivian Service Guide!
+Here I'll document the things not in the user manual until Rivian makes a Service Manual available.

+# Repair

 ## Service Menu